-- 4 tilapia fillets or white fish of your choice
+- 4 tilapia fillets (or white fish of your choice; see note **)

-Pre-heat barbecue to medium-high.
+- Pre-heat barbecue to medium heat (350°F).
 Spray jalapeño peppers with oil, and cook on the grill, turning every 2 minutes until charred and cooked through.

-Remove the stems and seeds from the cooled jalapeños, and do your best to peel off the skin.
-If it wouldn't peel, I didn't worry about it and moved on. **You may wish to wear protective gloves when handling the jalapeños.
+- Remove the stems and seeds from the cooled jalapeños, and do your best to peel off the skin.
+If it wouldn't peel, don't worry about it and move on. **You may wish to wear protective gloves when handling the jalapeños.